subscribe to ourNewsletter

 While often associated with bathrooms, porcelain tile is a gorgeous, low maintenance option for your kitchen floor.
 In high traffic areas, it will out-perform a lot of the other options in both long-term appearance and durability.
 It’s less porous, which means it’s more impervious to moisture than ceramic tiles, so spills and stains are non-issues.
 The one downside, though, is it can be a bit pricey, and even though it’s easy to install, it can be time-consuming to do it right.

-Lily Ann Cabinets offers some stunning porcelain wall and floor tiles, in the colors silver and sand in two different sizes: 6-inch by 24-inch and 12 inch by 24 inch.
+Lily Ann Cabinets offers some stunning porcelain wall and floor tiles, in the colors silver and sand in two different sizes: 6-inch by 24-inch and 12 inches by 24 inches.
 Since we ship factory direct, our premium tiles are available for a fraction of box store pricing!

 Best Kitchen Floor Ideas for Different Cabinet Styles